ImaginaryResources/Fireprint/README.md

 > [!TIP]
 > Before trying this project make sure you can print a test page to your thermal printer and the appropriate drivers are installed.

-To start download the `fireprint.firebotsetup` and executable from the [releases page](https://github.com/ImaginaryResources/Fireprint/releases).
+To start download the `Fireprint.firebotsetup` and executable from the [releases page](https://github.com/ImaginaryResources/Fireprint/releases).

 ## Running a command in CLI